Looking for Tiling Contractor?

 A: Yes, we offer comprehensive services that include offering removal of old tiles and properly disposing of them as part of our renovation works.

 For the construction of any building, there is a restriction of floor space to be used.
-It is called the FSI (Floor space Index).
+It is called as FSI (Floor space Index).
 Also, we have to provide distance from the plot boundary which is called as marginal distance or setbacks.

 UDCPR 2020 Chapter 6 is all about Regulations for FSI & Marginal distance.

 (a) Projections into Marginal Open Spaces :- Every open space provided, either interior or exterior, shall be kept free from any erection thereon and shall be open to the sky, and no cornice, chajja, roof, or weather shade more than 0.75 m. wide shall overhang or project over the said marginal open spaces so as to reduce the width to less than the minimum required.
-However, sloping / horizontal chajja provided over balcony/gallery, etc., may be permitted up to balcony projections at a horizontal level.
+However, sloping / horizontal chajja provided over the balcony/gallery, etc., may be permitted up to balcony projections at a horizontal level.

-(c) Ledge for Air conditioning unit as specified in Regulation No.9.5.
+(c) Ledge for Air conditioning unit as specified in Regulation No.9.5 - LEDGE OR TAND / LOFT

-(d) A canopy or porch not exceeding 5 m.in length and 2.5 m. in width in the form of a cantilever and unenclosed over the main and subsidiary entrances providing a minimum clear height of 2.4 m. below the beam bottom of the canopy.
+(d) A canopy or porch not exceeding 5 m. in length and 2.5 m. in width in the form of a cantilever and unenclosed over the main and subsidiary entrances, providing a minimum clear height of 2.4 m. below the beam bottom of the canopy.
 The canopy shall not have access from the upper floors (above floors), for use as a sitting out place.
-There shall be a minimum clearance of 1.5 m, between the plot boundaries and canopy.
+There shall be a minimum clearance of 1.5 m. between the plot boundaries and canopy.

 Provided that more than one canopy may be permitted in the case of special buildings as per requirement.

 (e) A projection of a maximum of 30 cm. on the rooftop terrace level may be allowed throughout the periphery of the building.
-In case of pitched roof projection of a maximum of 45 cm. at rooftop level throughout the periphery of the building shall be allowed.
+In the case of pitched roof projection, a maximum of 45 cm at rooftop level throughout the periphery of the building shall be allowed.

-iii) Underground suction tanks, soak pits, and wet and dry garbage separately with collection chambers, space required for fire hydrants, electrical and water fittings, underground water tanks, dustbins, etc.
+(f)(iii) Underground Suction tanks, soak pits, wet and dry garbage separately with collection chambers, space required for fire hydrants, electrical and water-fittings, underground water tanks, dustbins etc.

 (g) Ramp for basement in side and rear marginal distances subject to provisions under Regulation No.9.12.